<<<< terug naar pagina : De Start >>>>

 When the number of competitors is little, the judge can decide to make

 the courses.
-Also when necessary one companion to move.
+Also, when necessary, one companion to move.
+In this

 5. Faults will be calculated under F.C.I.- rules.